Capital Concepts International

 Independent thinking: An agile, international approach supported by trusted local experts.

 With the motto “We.Deliver.Results.”, CCI spent 25 years advising clients on both buy- and sell-side deals globally, handling transactions ranging from $10 million to $500 million.
-Many clients returned for multiple deals, and word-of-mouth referrals fueled CCI’s growth.
+Most clients returned for multiple deals, and word-of-mouth referrals fueled CCI’s growth.

 Since 2024, CCI has shifted focus away from M&A advisory and now concentrates on private investments.
 Jennifer has increased her activities as a Independent Non-Executive Board Director, bringing together her 30 years experience in leadership and entrepreneurship, corporate finance and audit.